What's the Word?

-While sorting books, I came across Debra Bell‘s The Ultimate Guide to Homeschooling.
+While sorting books, I came across Debra Bell‘s The Ultimate Guide to Homeschooling and starting thinking about vocabulary and vocabulary building as it relates to communication, education, writing and editing.

 The following section, taken from page 23, fascinates me: